Bekwnn/Bekwnn.github.io/about.md

 University of Victoria with a BSc in Computer Science with Computer Graphics option.
 I make games, tinker with experiments, and exercise my creativity through my programming.

+Currently working at Relic Entertainment on Age of Empires IV.

 You can find me on:
 * [Github: {{ site.github_username }}](https://github.com/Bekwnn)
 * [Twitter: @{{ site.twitter_username}}](https://twitter.com/BekwnnDev)